 Five Tips For Incorporating New Future 50 Foods Into Your Meals

 - Start Small Successful habits are built one step at a time!
-Try swapping in spelt or amaranth in place of rice or adding spinach and watercress to your usual salad.
+Try swapping in fonio, spelt, or amaranth in place of rice or adding broccoli rabe or pumpkin flowers to your usual salad.
 Get tips from Knorr for cooking tips and ideas to add and swap the Future 50 Foods in your meals.

 - Identify Your Opportunity Are you bored with your breakfast options or dreading a humdrum dinner?
 What a perfect excuse to add umami-rich Enoki mushrooms to your eggs or use lotus root in a stir-fry.